 This is just a page with a Facebook login button.
 Your website will be built around this.
 The idea is to build a site which will entice them to click that button, they then get directed to a thank you page.
 So, create another blank html document, it doesn’t matter what this is called, but make sure you remember what you name it.
 This will become the page your visitors get directed to after they hit the connect button.

 We’ll leave these for now.
 Head over to http://www.facebook.com/developers/.
-Click set up new app, type in an app name, agree to Facebook’s terms and conditions then hit Create Application now enter in the captcha details.
+Click the Apps tab at the top then click on Create a new app, type in an app name and select a category.

-Now you need to hit the Web Site tab on the side.
-You will then come to a screen like the one below.
+Now you need to hit the Settings tab on the side and you will come to a screen like this.

-Fill out both the site URL and site domain box as seen in the screenshot.
-Make sure you replace ‘domain’ with your address then hit save changes.
+Fill out the fields as seen in the screenshot but make sure you replace ‘domain.com’ with your address then hit save changes.

 Also, take note of the application ID, we will need this later.